-The retreat will include ample time for you to roam the beautiful property and shore, to stroll down these stairs and take in the wonders of autumn and the stark natural beauty of Lake Superior.
-The walk from Cedar Cliff to the original Lutsen resort is an easy mile along the shore.
-Or, just sit on the rocks and let the sound of the lake and the smell of the woods work their deep yin magic.
+Sink into this secluded, natural setting on the shores of one of the most healing lakes in the world.
+The retreat will include ample time for you to roam the shore and drink in the wonders of autumn and the stark natural beauty of Lake Superior.
+Or, just sit on the rocks and let the sound of the lake and the smell of the woods work their magic.

 - Daily yoga

-- Full use of grounds and gorgeous shore
+- Full and exclusive use of grounds and gorgeous shore

 delicious meals served family style